Ramez-Ibrahim/Calculator/README.md

 # Calculator (React Version)

-This is a simple calculator web application built using React.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division, with a focus on reusable components and state management.
+This is a **responsive** calculator web application built using React.
+It allows users to perform both basic and advanced arithmetic operations, such as addition, subtraction, multiplication, division, and a variety of scientific calculations.

 ![Calculator Demo](demo.gif)

 ## Features

+- Basic arithmetic operations: addition, subtraction, multiplication, and division
 - Clear the calculator's display
 - Delete the last character entered
 - Input decimal numbers
-- Perform addition, subtraction, multiplication, and division operations
 - View the previous and current operands
-- Get the computed result using React state for calculations
+- Get the computed result using React state
+- **Scientific calculator functions**:
+  - Parentheses: `()` for grouping operations
+  - EE (Exponent)
+  - Trigonometric functions: `tan`, `cos`, `sin` and their inverse functions (`tan⁻¹`, `cos⁻¹`, `sin⁻¹`)
+  - Exponential and logarithmic functions: `10^x`, `ln`, `log`
+  - Factorial: `x!`
+  - Euler's number: `e`
+  - Square root: `√`
+  - Squaring: `x²`
+  - Cube: `x³`
+  - Pi constant: `π`
+  - Reciprocal: `1/x`
+- **Responsive design**: Works on desktop and mobile devices

 ## Purpose

-This calculator was created as a demonstration of my skills in React and modern JavaScript.
-It highlights my ability to build web applications with reusable components, manage state effectively, and handle user events with a modern frontend framework.
+This calculator was created to showcase my skills in building a **responsive React application**.
+It demonstrates my understanding of React components, state management, advanced event handling, and dynamic UI updates.
+The scientific functions also highlight my ability to implement complex calculations and user interaction flows.

 ## Getting Started